duduel/Parallelization-of-SVD/README.md

 #   set seed for random matrix creation
 ```

-How to run on the academic cluster:
+How to run on the Harvard's FARSC academic cluster:
 1. Change into the directory of the chosen implementation (sequential or parallel)
 2. Call the commands
 ```